 In fall of 2018, POTB applied to DEQ for a permit modification in order to accept Type 3 feedstocks.
 The POTB digester has not been in operation since 2017 because POTB considered operation of the facility not to be economically viable.
 POTB requested the permit modification because adding Type 3 feedstock would allow the facility to operate and become economically viable.
 Tipping fees associated with the acceptance of Type 3 feedstocks provide a source of revenue, improving the commercial viability of the operations.
 The addition of Type 3 feedstocks would also increase methane generation, producing renewable energy and improving another revenue stream that would allow the facility to begin operations.
 POTB’s contracted digester operator, Tillamook Biogas, LLC, has lined up feedstock and power purchase agreements in anticipation of the facility coming on line this spring.

 In considering the permit modification, DEQ, in consultation with The Oregon Department of Agriculture, determined that the POTB facility was not an agricultural operation exempt from the pathogen reduction requirements of the composting rules.
-The pathogen reduction requirements are not operationally obtainable or economically viable for manure digesters.
+The pathogen reduction requirements are not operationally obtainable for manure digesters.
 As explained below, and consistent with the original intent of the rules, it is not environmentally beneficial to apply the pathogen reduction limitations to land applied manure digestate.
 DEQ therefore issued the POTB permit modification with requirements that the digestate be appropriately land applied in order to ensure pathogen issues were addressed.

-Modifying the compost rules has become necessary and urgent because DEQ received a petition to reconsider the permit modification recently issued to the POTB.
-The petition raised the issue of the application of the pathogen reduction rule to the POTB facility.
-After reviewing the petition for reconsideration DEQ determine that the best course of action would be to correct the composting rule.
+After issuing the permit modification, DEQ received a petition to reconsider the permiting decision citing the need for non-agricultural digesters to meet the pathogen reduction limits and testing requirements in the compost rules.
+After reviewing the petition for reconsideration, DEQ determined that the best course of action would be to grant the petition to reconsider and correct the composting rules.

-DEQ granted the petition to reconsider on January 31, 2019.
 The permit remains in effect pending reconsideration.
 However, there is regulatory uncertainty regarding the application of the pathogen reduction requirements to the POTB facility.
-Application of the pathogen reduction limits would make operation of the facility not economically viable and failure to apply the limits could result in legal risk.
+Application of the pathogen reduction limits would contradict DEQ’s intention to treat anaerobic digesters consistently.
+It would also make operation of the facility not economically viable and failure to apply the limits could result in legal risk.
 As explained below, DEQ understands that failure to begin operations early this spring would result in the facility being unable to realize the various contracts that are currently in place that would allow the facility to begin operations.
 There is uncertainty whether circumstances would allow the facility to begin operations at a later date if it is unable to begin at this time.

 DEQ intends to proceed with permanent rule-making to address the inconsistency in the rules.
 However, in the interim, DEQ proposes that the Environmental Quality Commission address the regulatory and legal uncertainty by adopting this proposed temporary rule amendment.